 Language access to healthcare campaign

 For Chinese seniors, going to a simple hospital exam can be a stressful experience.
-Especially when they don’t know how to get to the hospital, how to find the right room, and can’t communicate with the nurses and doctors.
-We are working towards advancing language access to healthcare through advocacy and organizing.
+We are working towards advancing language access to healthcare through advocacy and community-based organizing.

 Sticky Rice Collective